nguyen1024/knowledge_base/H/Hardware-Fitbit-Aria-1.md

 - Write down the following in a text document so that you can copy and paste quickly.
   - A name for your scale.
 Use only upper and lower case "A" to "Z" to be on the safe side.
-  - A three character initial for yourself.
+  - A THREE character initial for yourself.
   - Your Fitbit email.
   - Your Fitbit password.
   - Your Wi-Fi SSID.